 "The flood continued forty days on the earth; and the waters increased, and bore up the ark, and it rose high above the earth . . . and the ark floated on the face of the waters" (Gen 6:17-18 NRSV).

-In our modern age the Genesis flood account has been probed and analyzed for answers to scientific, apologetic, and historical questions.
-It is a text that has called forth flood geology, fueled searches for remnants of the ark on Mount Ararat, and inspired a full-size replica of Noah's ark in a biblical theme park.
+In modern times the Genesis flood account has been probed and analyzed for answers to scientific, apologetic, and historical questions.
+It is a text that has called forth "flood geology," fueled searches for remnants of the ark on Mount Ararat, and inspired a full-size replica of Noah's ark in a theme park.
 Some claim that the very veracity of Scripture hinges on a particular reading of the flood narrative.
 But do we understand what we are reading?

-Longman and Walton urge us to hit the pause button and ask, what might the biblical author have been saying to his ancient audience?
-The answer to our quest to rediscover the biblical flood requires that we set aside our own cultural and interpretive assumptions and visit the distant world of the ancient Near East.
-Responsible interpretation calls for the patient examination of the text within its ancient context of language, literature, and thought structures.
+Longman and Walton urge us to ask what the biblical author might have been saying to his ancient audience.
+Our quest to rediscover the biblical flood requires that we set aside our own cultural and interpretive assumptions and visit the distant world of the ancient Near East.
+Responsible interpretation calls for the patient examination of the text within its ancient context of language, literature, and thought.
 And as we return from that lost world to our own, we will need to ask whether geological science supports the notion of flood geology.

-The story of Noah and the flood will continue to invite questions and explorations.
-But to read Longman and Walton is put our feet on firmer interpretive ground.
+To read Longman and Walton is to put our feet on firmer interpretive ground.
 Without attempting to answer all of our questions, they lift the fog of modernity and allow the sunlight to reveal the true contours of the text.
 As with other books in the Lost World series, The Lost World of the Flood is an informative and enlightening journey toward a more responsible reading of a timeless biblical narrative.

 "The Lost World of the Flood lays before serious Bible readers a consistent examination of the text itself, an honesty about hyperbole in the flood narrative, a splendid locating and explaining of the flood story in the context of the ancient Near East, a profound grasp of the theological value of the text, and a noble example of how to read the Bible as the Word of God.
 A brave and sound accomplishment."